ikfoundation.org

 Promoting Natural & Cultural History

-The Great Exhibition of 1851 displayed among many other technical inventions a considerable number of tools and machines that facilitated the preparation of every kind of textile.
+The Great Exhibition of 1851 displayed, among many other technical inventions, a considerable number of tools and machines that facilitated the preparation of every kind of textile.
 The Exhibition had enormous influence at the time, and probably made a major contribution to the optimism felt by the population as a whole in response to the industrial progress made in the Victorian period.
-During my research of textile trades from the small coastal community of Whitby, some connections to said exhibition was found, which in this short essay will be exemplified through one young tailor and one alum trader who both were included in the official catalogue of 1851.
+During my research of textile trades from the small coastal community of Whitby, some connections to the said exhibition were found, which in this short essay will be exemplified through one young tailor and one alum trader who both were included in the official catalogue of 1851.

 It may be concluded that traces after the tailor Luke McHill ended with the 1851 census and the catalogue of the Great Exhibition of the same year, whilst the Sandsend Alum Works closed their business twenty years later in 1871.